Can My Older Adult Loved One Stay at Home Alone?

 • Is their quality of life still high?

 It is not easy to admit an older loved one's independent living is a strain on you and your family.
-It can also be problematic if they currently live in your home but need memory care or better health care options.
+It can also be problematic if they live in your home but need memory care or better health care options.

 Get a Lawyer's Opinion